Poor Party Planning Could Ruin Everyone’s Day

 - Establish a time frame for the entire party and make your guests aware of it.
 Usually, 2 hours is plenty of time for catching up, kids play, entertainment, food, drinks and possibly opening the gifts.

-- Schedule Ms.Tickle at least 30 minutes into party time.
+- Schedule your entertainer at least 30 minutes into party time.
 This ensures that everyone has arrived.

-- Ms.Tickle will arrive approximately 15 minutes early for setup and to meet the immediate family.
-Her show must start on time and will finish on time regardless if everyone has arrived or not.
-She may have another engagement following yours and can’t be delayed.
-Furthermore, she cannot “start over” when late guests arrive.
+- Our entertainers will arrive approximately 15 minutes early for setup and to meet the immediate family.
+The show must start on time and will finish on time regardless if everyone has arrived or not.
+We may have another engagement following yours and can’t be delayed.
+Furthermore, we cannot “start over” when late guests arrive.

-- Ms.Tickle doesn’t need a lot of space for her shows but children must sit on the floor.
+- We doesn’t need a lot of space for our shows but children must sit on the floor.
 Adults should stick around and seat themselves behind the children.
 Refrain from serving food or drink during the show.

-- If the party is in a private home, Ms.Tickle will not use a PA system.
+- If the party is in a private home, we will not use a PA system.
 Please keep adult chatter to a whisper.
-She cannot speak over the conversations.
+We cannot speak over the conversations.

 - Keep the family dog in another room.
-Ms.Tickle doesn’t need an assistant at her kid’s magic show.
+We don’t need an assistant at our shows.

-- Have your payment ready for her when she arrives.
-It is very unpleasant for her to track you down among your guests when she’s ready to leave and could possibly make her late for her next engagement.
+- Have your payment ready for the entertainer when she/he arrives.
+It is very unpleasant for us to track you down among your guests when we’re ready to leave and could possibly make us late for our next engagement.

 - Do limit the number of activities offered.
 If the children have access to too many things, it will be very hard to keep their attention on the magic show and their attitude could spoil the magical effect on the other kids.

-- Finally, be kind and provide Ms. Tickle with a glass of iced water!
+- Finally, be kind and provide your entertainer with a glass of iced water!

 Thrill your guests by throwing the perfect party when following these simple guidelines!